mehradsadeghi/laravel-filter-querystring/README.md

 **Bare in mind** that `default` filter parameter with invalid values will be ignored from query and has no effect to the result.

 ### Custom Filters
+By custom filters you can define your own methods as filters.
+This helps with the Open/Closed of SOLID principles, Hence each time a new filter is needed, you don't have to edit previous filters and you can just write a separate method for it.

-Assuming you want to create a filter named `all_except` that retrieves all users except the one that is specified:
+Let's create a custom filter.
+Assuming you want to create a filter named `all_except` which retrieves all users except the one that is specified:

 In User.php
 ```php